HintCodeText/icse2025_hints-help/README.md

 `pip install -r requirements.txt`

 ### Contents
+- `analysis_data.csv`: The raw dataset
+- `avg_analysis_data.csv`: The dataset with one response per participant, used for accuracy visualizations.
-- `analysis_data.csv`: The raw dataset used for all analysis and visualizations
+- `filtered_avg_analysis_data.csv`: The dataset containing responses that get Q2,Q3,Q4 right, used for response time analysis.
 - `plot_rq1.py`: Python script to generate Figure-3 in the paper.
 - `plot_rq2.py`: Python script to generate Figure-4 in the paper.
 - `plot_rq3.py`: Python script to generate Figure-5 in the paper.